jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
 They embrace the constant effort and frequent failures that evolution demands and are too focused on debugging, overcoming errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
-They evolve solution to the real-life pains.
+They evolve solutions to the real-life pains.
 That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software that underpins the internet.
 These technologies are worth billions and are provided entirely free of charge.
 Even this book is open-source, distributed via Writebook, another free and open-source software program that is based on Ruby on Rails, the technology that powers Shopify, Basecamp, GitHub, and many other companies.

 The future of the Internet Age, as outlined in "Bumblebee Economics" book III, does not require marches or a revolution.
 The seeds of this future are already in your hands.
 All that is needed is for you to adopt a new identity to realize your potential: a self-aware technological being practicing politics through peaceful and purposeful technological evolution.
 This concept required a name, hence the new term "techvolution."